explodinglabs/iko/README.md

 ### Initialise a Project

-Run the following command to initialize a project.
-Ensure the correct database URI is set.
+Run the following command to initialize a project (ensure the correct database URI is set):

 ```sh
 $ ply init --target postgres://user:pass@localhost:5432/app myapp